-An index fund is a form of a passive fund management.
-It means that portfolio managers do not need to spend a lot of time and resources on choosing suitable stocks for investments or rebalancing the portfolio.
-On average, the portfolio is rebalanced once in six months.
-Few operational and administrative requirements result in the cost efficiency of the index funds.
+An index fund is a form of passive investment.
+This means that portfolio managers do not need to spend a lot of time and resources on choosing suitable stocks for investments or rebalancing the portfolio.
+On average, the portfolio is rebalanced once every six months.
+Few operational and administrative requirements mean cost efficiency for such funds.

-Generally, index funds are considered safe and simple long-term investments.
-Thus, they are actively used in the retirement plans.
+Generally, these funds are considered safe and simple long-term investments.
+Thus, they are actively used in retirement plans.

 Index Funds vs. Actively Managed Funds

-Index funds are a viable alternative to actively managed funds such as mutual funds and hedge funds.
+Index funds are a viable alternative to actively managed funds.
 Index and actively managed funds can be compared according to the following parameters:

-While index funds may seem as an unsophisticated means of investing, they tend to outperform its actively managed counterparts.
+While index funds may seem like an unsophisticated means of investing, they tend to outperform their actively managed counterparts.
 Statistics show that more than 90% of actively managed funds not only cannot beat the market but perform worse than the market benchmarks.
-However, it is not always the case since hedge funds perform better in down markets.
+However, this is not always the case, since hedge funds perform better in down markets.

-Index funds work the best if an investor needs a safe and diversified investment with almost a guaranteed return over a long investment horizon.
-Also, they are suitable for unsophisticated investors who are not willing to figure out the complicated theory behind the investments.
+Index-based funds work best if an investor needs a safe and diversified investment with almost a guaranteed return over a long investment horizon.
+Also, they are suitable for unsophisticated investors who do not wish to invest time or money in extensive investment research.

-Mutual and hedge funds provide an investor with the opportunity to beat the market.
-The funds may deliver a greater return over a short investment horizon, but an investor should possess some investment experience and knowledge to be able to understand the strategy employed by the fund.
+Actively managed funds provide an investor with the opportunity to beat the market.
+The funds may deliver a greater return over a short investment horizon.
+Investors in such funds should possess some investment experience and knowledge to be able to understand the strategy employed by the fund.